stephsorandom/Find-A-Brewski/README.md

 # Find a Brewski

 - This APP allows you to find the newest and hottest brewery spots anywhere near you!
-A simple search will pull up anything within a 10 mile radius.
+A simple search will pull up any brewery within a 10 mile radius.

 ## Installation